BioPhoton/ngRe/README.md

 **Reactive approach:**

-Here we have to consider to cache the latest value from state input binding.
+Here we have to consider to cache the latest value from state-input binding.
-As OnChanges fires before AfterViewInit we normaly would lose the first value sent.
-Using a some caching mechanism prevents this.
+As changes fires before AfterViewInit, we normally would lose the first value sent.
+Using some caching mechanism prevents this.
-Furthermore and most iportantly **this makes it independent from the lifecycle hooks**.
+Furthermore and most importantly **this makes it independent from the lifecycle hooks**.

 ```typescript
 @Component({